-It was only part of men’s cross-country skiing events for three Winter Games between 1992 and 1998.
+It was only part of men’s cross-country ski events for three Winter Games between 1992 and 1998.

 2×10 km Pursuit Event

-The event made it into the Winter Olympics in 2002 as a one-time event, and Norwegian skiers Thomas Alsgaard and Frode Estil won gold, while Swedish skier Per Elofsson won bronze.
+The event made it into the Winter Olympics in 2002 as a one-time event, and Norwegian skiers Thomas Alsgaard and Frode Estil won gold medals, while Swedish skier Per Elofsson won bronze.
 No silver medal was awarded that year.

 30 km Freestyle Mass Start Event